-Selling and distribution expenses increased by US\$7.9 million, or 10.4%, to US\$83.6 million for the year ended December 31, 2018 from US\$75.7 million for the year ended December 31, 2017.
-The increase was primarily due to a US\$2.2 million increase in advertising and promotion expenses for new projects launched in 2018 as well as existing projects and a US\$5.8 million increase in salary and welfare expenses as the average level of salary and bonus increased and new employees were hired.
-As a percentage of revenue, selling and distribution expenses was 3.8% for the year ended December 31, 2018 compared to 3.8% for the year ended December 31, 2017.
+Selling and distribution expenses increased by US\$3.2 million, or 3.8%, to US\$86.8 million for the year ended December 31, 2019 from US\$83.6 million for the year ended December 31, 2018.
+As a percentage of revenue, selling and distribution expenses was 3.5% for the year ended December 31, 2019 compared to 3.8% for the year ended December 31, 2018.
+The increase was primarily due to a US\$4.5 million increase in advertising and promotion expenses for new projects launched in 2019 as well as existing projects, partially offset by a US\$1.8 million decrease in salary and welfare expenses.
 As revenue grows in the future, we expect selling and distribution expenses as a percentage of revenue to be flat or slightly increase.